jwnicholas99/PiTracker/README.md

 * Track a specified object class (eg. person or bird) using a pan-tilt camera with Proportional Integral Derivative (PID) process control

 ## Usage
-You can start the main program using:

 ```
-$ python3 main.py
+usage: main.py
 ```
-This should produce a view from your rpi camera with bounding boxes of objects.
+This produces a view from your RPi camera with bounding boxes of objects.
 Use "WASD" in the terminal to control the rover and the picamera should track any object you specify.
 Press "E" to exit.

 ## Setup
 There are two parts to the set-up: building the rover and setting up your Raspberry Pi.